MoneyPak: The Definitive Guide

-ReloadPacks.com Decided To Improve How People Were Buying MoneyPak Online
+We Decided To Improve How People Were Buying MoneyPak Online

 Green Dot Inc. Was Not Impressed

 We felt we were providing consumers with real value.
 It was not an easy path to continue our service but we still provided it.
 As of 2019 we no longer sell MoneyPak online or any other reload packs.
 During the 4 years selling reload packs online, we had very little to no complaints made against us from customers.
-Our decision to suspend this service has been made primarily due to the number of scammers that were circling our website to commit illegal activities against us and others.
+Our decision to suspend this service has been made primarily due to the number of scammers that were preying our website to commit illegal activities against us and others.
 On that note lets briefly touch on why some buyers want to buy MoneyPak online their with credit cards.

 Unfortunately, not everyone is ethical.
 Around 2014 there was an uptick in MoneyPak scams.
 Vulnerable people were being threatened by scammers.
-The scammer would tell the individual that they owe money or they have committed a crime and must pay a certain amount in the form of a MoneyPak.
+The scammer would tell the individual that they owe money or have committed a crime and must pay a certain amount in the form of a MoneyPak.
 If they didn’t pay, the individual would face dire consequences.
 We have also been scammed out of $1,000 due to white collar fraud chargebacks.
-Scammers were even bold enough to use the FBI in its scam.
+Scammers were even bold enough to use the FBI in their scam.